(Edited: February 20th, 2021)

 (NIV) 2 Peter 2:09, “The Lord knows how to rescue the godly from trials.”

 God blesses us through enduring trials, and temptations.

 (NLT) James 1:12, “God blesses those who patiently endure testing and temptation.”

 Temptation isn’t a sin, but we are advised by Christ to avoid it when possible.

 Even if we want to do what’s right, the intention isn’t enough.
 Our spirit can be willing, but our flesh is weak.
 We must make daily choices to stay grounded in what is of Christ.
 We must be willing to let go, and not be part of things that are not of God, even if we think we can handle it.
 We must actively seek God daily in scriptures and prayer for a defense.

 Having this strong foundation in Christ helps us endure through temptation.
 Seeking Him when we are tempted and struggle, just like Christ turned to scripture when He was tempted.

-The more we give up of this world, the closer we get to Christ.
 There are consequences for falling into temptation and choosing to backslide in sin.
 We can fall, but Christ can raise us up and we don’t have to fall again.
 He broke the hold sin can have over us.
 Victory is in the name of Jesus!